 Before we take a look at how to determine how much you should charge for your services, it is important to first establish the job roles and responsibilities of a social media specialist.

-This will help you to determine what you should be doing in return for the fee you expect from your clients.
+This will help you to determine what you should be doing in return for social media management services.

 A social media expert is someone who is responsible for the development and implementation of customer care and marketing strategies through the utilization of social media.